gen64/go-crud/README.md

 Currently, `go-crud` supports only PostgreSQL as a storage for objects.

 #### Controller
 To perform model database actions, a `Controller` object must be created.
-See below example
+See below example that modify object(s) in the database.

-Here is an example, creating table based on struct, adding record, updating it and deleting.

 ```
+// Create connection with sql
 conn, _ := sql.Open("postgres", fmt.Sprintf("host=%s port=%s user=%s password=%s dbname=%s sslmode=disable", dbHost, dbPort, dbUser, dbPass, dbName))
 defer conn.Close()

+// Create CRUD controller and an instance of a struct
 c := crud.NewController(conn, "app1_")
 user := &User{}

-err = c.CreateDBTable(user) // runs CREATE TABLE
+err = c.CreateDBTable(user) // Run 'CREATE TABLE'

 user.Email = "test@example.com"
 user.Name = "Nicholas"
 user.CreatedAt = time.Now().Unix()
-err = c.SaveToDB(user) // runs INSERT
+err = c.SaveToDB(user) // Insert object to database table

 user.Email = "newemail@example.com"
-err = c.SaveToDB() // runs UPDATE
+err = c.SaveToDB() // Update object in the database table

-err = c.DeleteFromDB() // runs DELETE
+err = c.DeleteFromDB() // Delete object from the database table

-err = c.DropDBTable(user) // runs DROP TABLE
+err = c.DropDBTable(user) // Run 'DROP TABLE'
 ```

-### HTTP Handler
+### HTTP Endpoints
-Finally, here is an example of creating CRUD HTTP endpoint.
+With `go-crud`, HTTP endpoints can be created to manage objects stored in the database.
+See below example that returns HTTP Handler func which can be attached to Golang's HTTP server.

 ```
+http.HandleFunc("/users/", c.GetHTTPHandler(func() interface{} {
+	return &User{}
-http.HandleFunc("/users/", c.GetHTTPHandler(user, "/users/"))
+}, "/users/"))
 log.Fatal(http.ListenAndServe(":9001", nil))
 ```

+In the example, `/users/` CRUDL endpoint is created and it allows to:
-With above, you can send a JSON payload using PUT method to `/users/` endpoint to create a new record.
+* create new User by sending JSON payload using PUT method
-For already existing record, use `/users/:id` with PUT, GET or DELETE method to update, get or delete the record.
-Here is how JSON input would look like for previously shown User struct.
+* update existing User by sending JSON payload to `/users/:id` with PUT method
+* get existing User details with making GET request to `/users/:id`
+* delete existing User with DELETE request to `/users/:id`
+* get list of Users with making GET request to `/users/` with optional query parameters such as `limit`, `offset` to slice the returned list and `filter_` params (eg. `filter_email`) to filter out records with by specific fields

+When creating or updating an object, JSON payload with object details is required, as on the example below:
 ```
 {
 	"email": "test@example.com",
-	"name": "James",
+	"name": "Nicholas",
-	"created_at": "1610356241"
+	"created_at": "1610356241",
+	...
 }
 ```

+Output from the endpoint is in JSON format as well.